practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 a word from one spoken language to another which doesn't have a precisely equivalent concept.

-A STRING HAS THE PROPERTY/CONSTRAINTS OF "A SEQUENCE OF BYTES/CHARACTERS" AN IRC CHANNEL NAME IS A RESTRICTED SUBSET OF THAT CONCEPT EXPRESSING THE CONCEPT DIRECTLY REMOVES THE NEED TO DERIVE IT

-## Ambiguity
+## Every expressive syntax has at least a few corner cases

-Consider once more our fascinating Ruby example:
+Consider once more our fascinating Ruby array:

 ```ruby
 ["PRIVMSG", "#practicing-ruby-testing", "Seasons greetings to you all!"]
 ```

-We've seen that because its structure is highly generic, its representation is very permissive.
+We've seen that because its structure is highly generic, its encoding rules are very permissive.
 Nearly any sequence of printable characters can be expressed within a Ruby string literal, and so there isn't much ambiguity in expression of ordinary strings.